cyrkus/SVNBlurredAlertViewController/README.md

-Use init(theme: model:) or init(nibName: bundleName: theme: model) to instantiate an instance of this class Either pass in custom SVTheme and SVNBlurredAlertModel instances or nil
+Use init(theme: model:) or init(nibName: bundleName: theme: model) to instantiate an instance of this class Either pass in custom SVTheme and SVNBlurredAlertModel instances or nil If you want to conduct a custom unwind outside of this dismissing itself reference the dismissalCallback: variable.

 ## To install this framework